 Flores said that she had been in contact with family in Puerto Rico, despite the communications difficulties.
 She assailed the Trump administration for its slow response and castigated Trump for his constant congratulatory comments to first responders, FEMA, and others in his administration.

-“He’s patting himself on the back. to put down Black athletes over the weekend and not once did he say anything about Puerto Rico,” she said.
+“He’s patting himself on the back.
+[Trump found time] to put down Black athletes over the weekend and not once did he say anything about Puerto Rico,” she said.
 We’ve been shunned, pushed to side.
 We don’t need any more excuses.
 Puerto Rico needs help right now.
 You don’t do this to other Americans.
 We need the federal government to come to the rescue.
 We need compassion and leadership to come together.
 We’ve fought for and bled for this country.
 We’re part of America.”

 Critics have chided Trump for ignoring the crisis for the first week after Hurricane Maria slammed into the island.
 He spent more time tweeting to demand that NFL players kneel for the anthem than expressing any compassion or concern for Puerto Rico’s plight.
 And to add insult to injury, Elaine Duke, acting Secretary of the Department of Homeland Security crowed at the end of the first week that the federal efforts on the island as a “good news” story.